-City of Long Beach

-City of Seal Beach

-Orange County Environmental

-Prior to the issuance of a grading

-permit

-Mitigation Measure Method of Verification Responsibility/Timing of Implementation Enforcement Agency treatment, or within 30 days of completion of monitoring if no significant discoveries occurred.
+Mitigation Measure Method of Verification Responsibility / Timing of Implementation Enforcement Agency specimens.
+The Qualified Professional Paleontologist shall be responsible for obtaining a signed curation agreement from a certified repository in southern California prior to the start of the program.
+Given the length of the program, multiple agreements may be necessary due to changing capacities of repositories.
+The final disposition of paleontological resources recovered on state lands under the jurisdiction of the California State Lands Commission must be approved by the Commission.
+Mitigation Measure GEO-7: Reporting Requirements.
+The Qualified Professional Paleontologist shall prepare weekly status reports detailing activities and locations observed (with maps) and summarizing any discoveries to be submitted to LCWA via email for each week in which monitoring activities occur.
+Monthly progress reports summarizing monitoring efforts shall be prepared and submitted to LCWA for the duration of monitored ground disturbance.
+Reports detailing the results of monitoring for any near-term, mid-term, or long- term project and treatment of significant discoveries shall be submitted to LCWA within 120 days of completion of treatment, or within 30 days of completion of monitoring if no significant discoveries occurred.
 If significant fossils are recovered, the Qualified Professional Paleontologist shall file the final report with the Natural History Museum of Los Angeles County and the certified repository.

-Written verification, submittal of plans.

-Mitiga ation Measure HAZ-1: Health and Safety Plan.
-The contra actor(s) shall prepare and implement site-specific Health and S afety Plans as required by and in accordance with 29 CFR 2 1910.120 to protect construction workers and the public all excavation and grading activities.
-This Plan shall be
+Written verification, submittal of weekly reports By LCWA throughout the construction period in which monitoring is required.
+City of Long Beach City of Seal Beach California Coastal Commission Hazards and Hazardous Materials · Mitigation Measure HAZ-1: Health and Safety Plan.
+The contractor(s) shall prepare and implement site-specific Health and Safety Plans as required by and in accordance with 29 CFR 1910.120 to protect construction workers and the public during all excavation and grading activities.

-Hazards and Hazardous Materials

-CFR 1910.120 to protect construction workers and the public during all excavation and grading activities.
 This Plan shall be submitted to LCWA, the Orange County Environmental Health Division (the CUPA for the City of Seal Beach area), or Long Beach/Signal Hill Joint Powers Authority (the CUPA for the Long Beach area), for review prior to commencement of construction.
-The Health and Safety Plans shall include, but are not limited to, the following elements:

-- Designation of a trained, experienced site safety and health supervisor who has the responsibility and authority to develop and implement the site Health and Safety Plan; - A summary of all potential risks to construction workers and maximum exposure limits for all known and reasonably foreseeable site chemicals; - Specified personal protective equipment and decontamination procedures, if needed; - Emergency procedures, including route to the nearest hospital; and

-Procedures to be followed in the event that evidence of potential soil or groundwater contamination (such as soil staining, noxious odors, debris or buried storage containers) is encountered.
-These procedures shall be in accordance with hazardous waste operations regulations and specifically include, but are not limited to, the following: immediately stopping work in the vicinity of the unknown hazardous materials release, notifying the LCWA, and the Orange County Environmental Health Division (the CUPA for the City of Seal Beach area), or the Long Beach/Signal Hill Joint Powers Authority (the CUPA for the Long Beach area), the LARWQCB, or CaIGEM, as appropriate, and retaining a qualified environmental firm to perform sampling and remediation.
+The Health and Safety Plans shall include, but are not limited to, the following elements: Written verification, submittal of plans.
+Prior to the issuance of a grading permit City of Long Beach City of Seal Beach Orange County Environmental Health Division Long Beach/Signal Hill Joint Powers Authority Designation of a trained, experienced site safety and health supervisor who has the responsibility and authority to develop and implement the site Health and Safety Plan; A summary of all potential risks to construction workers and maximum exposure limits for all known and reasonably foreseeable site chemicals; Specified personal protective equipment and decontamination procedures, if needed; Emergency procedures, including route to the nearest hospital; and Procedures to be followed in the event that evidence of potential soil or groundwater contamination (such as soil staining, noxious odors, debris or buried storage containers) is encountered.
+These procedures shall be in accordance with hazardous waste operations regulations and specifically include, but are not limited to, the following: immediately stopping work in the vicinity of the unknown hazardous materials release, notifying the LCWA, and the Orange County Environmental Health Division (the CUPA for the City of Seal Beach area), or the Long Beach/Signal Hill Joint Powers Authority (the CUPA for the

-g activities.
-This Plan shall be County Environmental Health Division wers Authority (the CUPA for v prior to commencement of affety Plans shall include, but elements: Long Beach/Signal Hill Joint Powers Authority erienced site safety and e responsibility and authority e site Health and Safety Plan; sks to construction workers s for all known and chemicals; e equipment and , if needed; uding route to the nearest e event that evidence of ntamination (such as soil or buried storage containers) es shall be in accordance s regulations and specifically e following: immediately ne unknown hazardous CWA, and the Orange ivision (the CUPA for the City g Beach/Signal Hill Joint the Long Beach area), the ropriate, and retaining a erform sampling and